Let's Get Technical

-The red part of the name refers to the focal length and we will touch on that in a second.
-The blue part of the name refers to the maximum aperture of the lens, i.e. the hole that opens to let light i.
-The smaller that number the bigger the whole.
+The italic part of the name refers to the focal length and we will touch on that in a second.
+The bold part of the name refers to the maximum aperture of the lens, i.e. the hole that opens to let light in.
+The smaller that number the bigger the hole.
 Why should you care how big the aperture is on their lenses?
 Because typically while the rooms look fine to your naked eye lots of churches and reception halls are dark, photographically speaking.
 Which can make for dark pictures.
 And since many churches don't allow flash photography during religious ceremonies it helps if you have lenses that let in as much light as possible.

 The first part of the number, the focal length of the lens, is also telling.
-Basically it says how far you can stand from something but still get a portrait style close up picture.
+Basically it says how far you can stand from something but still get a portrait style close up picture as well as how wide a picture that lens is designed to take.
 There are lots of lenses that have a 2.8 or better aperture but some of them require the photographer really be all up in you guys business to get a good photo (for example the 40mm 1.8).
 I will not hire a photographer who doesn't have at least a 24-70mm 2.8 and a 70-200mm 2.8.
 The 24-70mm 2.8 is great for portrait work and goes wide enough to get all but the biggest groups like so:

 Meanwhile the 70-200mm 2.8 let's you shoot portraits from a distance, never having to be on top of the couple.
 The picture below probably looks like I could touch the couple but I'm about 50 feet from them.
 This is what good lenses give you.

 How many cameras do you bring to a wedding and are they all the same kind?
 And what resolution do your camera's shoot?